 Our conclusion as representatives of PlayHandball and at the same time as beneficiaries of this great opportunity is: “This project was a great way to see how different organisations (governmental and nongovernmental) embrace sport for development and peace.
 PlayHandball can only benefit by sharing knowledge, whether it is teaching something or getting taught something.
 Furthermore, we could see the importance of expanding PlayHandball’s network in- and outside of South Africa and Kenya”.

-More in this category: Weltwärts with handball: New volunteers as coaches landed in South Africa. » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » Midterm Seminars in Botswana and Kenya » Interview with our team in Botswana » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Christian tells of his experiences as a volunteer in Lamberts Bay » Lisza reports from her experiences as a volunteer in Cape Town » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Lars tells of his experiences as a volunteer in Darling » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Virtual exchange connects young coaches from Germany, Kenya and South Africa. » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » A year full of uncertainty, waiting and flexibility instead of experiencing South Africa as a handball volunteer. » Midterm-Seminar and Partner Meeting » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » Jasper is one of the first volunteers in Kenya and reports from his experience » Hanna reports from her experiences in 2 different communities around Cape Town » Laura tells of her experiences as a volunteer in Cape Town » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » From Blomberg to the Cape – As volunteer coaches in South Africa » Meet The Volunteer: Sophia experiences township life in Jo’burg » Play Handball Volunteer Programme extends to Kenya » Interview with our Swiss volunteer Daniel Schettler » Interview with the volunteer Matti Schubert » Learners embrace new sport » VOLUNTEER INTERVIEW with SIMON UTTKE » Get your own Calendar of “Memories of Joy and Unity with Handball” for your donation of 25€ and more » PLAY HANDBALL starts in Kenya in 2017 » THE START OF A NEW HANDBALL VOLUNTEER PROGRAM » Partnership for handball development between Germany and South Africa: Short-term handball development project financed by means of German Federal Foreign Office »
+More in this category: From the short-term voluntary service at PLAY HANDBALL to COACH ABROAD » Weltwärts with handball: New volunteers as coaches landed in South Africa. » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » Midterm Seminars in Botswana and Kenya » Interview with our team in Botswana » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Christian tells of his experiences as a volunteer in Lamberts Bay » Lisza reports from her experiences as a volunteer in Cape Town » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Lars tells of his experiences as a volunteer in Darling » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Virtual exchange connects young coaches from Germany, Kenya and South Africa. » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » A year full of uncertainty, waiting and flexibility instead of experiencing South Africa as a handball volunteer. » Midterm-Seminar and Partner Meeting » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » Jasper is one of the first volunteers in Kenya and reports from his experience » Hanna reports from her experiences in 2 different communities around Cape Town » Laura tells of her experiences as a volunteer in Cape Town » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » From Blomberg to the Cape – As volunteer coaches in South Africa » Meet The Volunteer: Sophia experiences township life in Jo’burg » Play Handball Volunteer Programme extends to Kenya » Interview with our Swiss volunteer Daniel Schettler » Interview with the volunteer Matti Schubert » Learners embrace new sport » VOLUNTEER INTERVIEW with SIMON UTTKE » Get your own Calendar of “Memories of Joy and Unity with Handball” for your donation of 25€ and more » PLAY HANDBALL starts in Kenya in 2017 » THE START OF A NEW HANDBALL VOLUNTEER PROGRAM » Partnership for handball development between Germany and South Africa: Short-term handball development project financed by means of German Federal Foreign Office »

 Previous Post Lisza reports from her experiences as a volunteer in Cape Town